galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 Don't forget to follow the [**Best Practices**](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices.html) for writing [**Galaxy Tools**](https://toolshed.g2.bx.psu.edu/).

 #### Get involved
-- Introduce yourself and dive in our Working Groups.
+- Introduce yourself and dive in our [Working Groups](https://galaxyproject.org/community/wg/).
-- Participate in our worldwide Galaxy Events.
+- Participate in our worldwide [Galaxy Events](https://galaxyproject.org/events/).

+### Create communication channels for your community
 - We strongly recommend you create your community chat.
 Reach out to our Lobby in [**Gitter**](https://gitter.im/galaxyproject/Lobby) or [**Matrix**](https://app.element.io/#/room%2F%23galaxyproject_Lobby%3Agitter.im) and ask the admins to create your Community Chat.
   - Setting up a mailing list is also another available option by sending an email to outreach@galaxyproject.org although we strongly recommend to use a Community Chat.